Dark-Griffin/ScribblingRenderTarget/README.txt

 Change the thickness of the rendered line we will draw with the internal stroke array.
 You can set this value to any valid integer, the stroke can even handle 0 (though no output will happen in that case.)

 Additional Setup:
-I highly recommend replacing the brush texture paths with something more sensible for clean output, like a plain circle and a plain square sprite.
+I highly recommend replacing the brush texture sprite paths with something more sensible for clean output, like a plain circle and a plain square sprite.
 I used the DragonRuby defaults so you can see how the sprites are put together in the demo.